IBM-Bluemix-Docs/mass-data-migration/copy-data-nfs.md

 You can copy data onto a {{site.data.keyword.mdms_full}} device by using the Network File System (NFS) protocol.

-The device arrives pre-configured with your IP address, user name, locked storage pool, and NFS share.
+The device arrives pre-configured with your IP address, user name, locked storage pool, and a NFS share.

 ## Mounting the NFS share on your source server
 {: #mount-nfs-share}